-Stata’s ucm command estimates the parameters of an unobserved components model (UCM).
+Stata’s ucm estimates the parameters of an unobserved components model (UCM).
 UCM decomposes a time series into trend, seasonal, cyclical, and idiosyncratic components and allows for exogenous variables.
 UCM is an alternative to ARIMA models and provides a flexible and formal approach to smoothing and decomposition problems.

 Here we fit monthly data on the median duration of unemployment spells in the United States to a stochastic cycle model with a stochastic seasonal component because the data have not been seasonally adjusted.